 We still do not really know who invented Bitcoin.
 The only name that comes up is Satoshi Nakamoto.
 Someone with that name, a person or a group of people, released Bitcoin in 2008.
 They also made the original Bitcoin software, which was released in 2009.
 A lot of people have been rumored to be Satoshi Nakamoto, but so far their identity is still unknown.

 Another major reason can be the influence of Bitcoin.
-If Bitcoin is adapted by the masses, it will take over flat currencies.
+If Bitcoin is adopted by the masses, it will take over flat currencies.
 This can put the creator(s) in legal trouble.

 Why is Bitcoin Going Up?